 Before you decide to add or remove your battens, it’s important to fully understand their role.

 Battens are like the framework of a tent across which the material is pulled taut and smooth.
-They support the area outside the straight line between clew and head.
+They support the area outside the straight line between the clew and head.
 Without battens, this area would flap uncontrollably.
 Full-length battens, if they are stiff enough at the back end and tapered toward the front, also help maintain shape.
+However, it is not always ideal to have full length battens that are tapered at the luff because the compression can cause a "tube" like shape forward.
+Check with your sailmaker to see if non-tapered battens would be better for your sails.

 A batten running the entire width of the sail is most critical in the top sections of a mainsail because the roach represents the greatest percentage of the cord (straight line distance between leech and luff).
 In the lower sections of the sail, the roach is a smaller percentage of the cord, so the battens don't have as much work to do.